raddanki/raddanki.github.io/_pages/about.md

 **Contact Email:** raddanki AT adobe.com

-**Internships:** *If you are a Ph.D. student looking for internship opportunities for Summer 2024 in theoretical computer science or causal inference, please send me an email with your research interests in Sept 2023.*
+**Internships:** *If you are a Ph.D. student looking for internship opportunities for Summer 2024 in theoretical computer science or causal inference, please send me an email with your research interests and apply [here](https://adobe.wd5.myworkdayjobs.com/external_experienced/job/San-Jose/XMLNAME-2024-Intern--Research-Scientist-Engineer_R141275).*

 Research Interests
 ------